gendutkiy34/portfolio/GCP/README.md

-This real usecase how to move data from Cloudera (CDSW) to Google Cloud using pyspark
+This real usecase how to move data from Cloudera (CDSW) to Google Cloud or read data from Google Cloud.
+In this case, i was using pyspark.